-- Did you provide evidence of regular, constructive feedback? - Did you describe the method of assessment for each of the lessons shown? - Did you describe adjustments made due to assessment?
+- Did you provide evidence of regular and timely constructive feedback? - Did you provide evidence that you monitored and evaluated student learning? - Did you describe adjustments made due to assessment?
 You should look at how assessment drove instruction, how instruction drove assessment, and how decisions were based on both formative and summative evaluations. - Did you cite specific examples from the videos that show full and thoughtful analysis?